Forcing as a computational process: The diagram

 \section{The \Levy{} diagram}

 The signature ordinarily used in set theory is simple: it consists of the binary relation $\in$ along with equality.
 This signature suffices all by itself to express all of mathematics (possibly using assumptions beyond \ZFC).
-But from the perspective of computable structure theory we cannot say much using just the atomic diagram in this signature.
+But from the perspective of computable structure theory we have observed that we cannot say much using just the atomic diagram in this signature.
 As we see it, the lesson here is that this atomic diagram is too weak to take as the basic information for the computable structure theory of models of set theory.
 Instead, we will work with the $\Delta_0$-diagram, in the sense of the \emph{\Levy\ hierarchy}, in which set-bounded quantification is not counted when determining quantifier complexity of a formula.

-This conflicts with the convention in computability theory, where ``bounded quantification'' refers to bounded in the sense of arithmetic---i.e.\ of the form $\exists x<y$ or $\forall x<y$---rather than bounded in the sense of a relation of the structure.
-In short, $\Delta_0$ in the \Levy{} hierarchy is not the same as $\Delta_0$ in the arithmetical hierarchy, as $\forall x\in a\ \varphi(x)$ may express infinitely many independent atomic statements.
+This terminology and usage conflicts, unfortunately, with the standard convention in computability theory, where ``bounded quantification'' refers to bounded in the sense of arithmetic---i.e.\ of the form $\exists x<y$ or $\forall x<y$---rather than bounded in the sense of a relation of the structure.
+In short, $\Delta_0$ in the \Levy{} hierarchy is not the same as $\Delta_0$ in the arithmetical hierarchy for the presentation of the structure, as $\forall x\in a\ \varphi(x)$ may express infinitely many independent atomic statements.

 In this section we describe how we can make the \Levy{} hierarchy line up with the arithmetical hierarchy, by expanding the signature to capture the content of the (\Levy) $\Delta_0$-diagram.
 Let us call this expanded signature the \emph{\Levy{} signature}.
 This provides an alternate way to think of the $\Delta_0$-diagram.
 One may instead work with the atomic diagram in this expanded signature, with the correspondence between the two being effective.
 And this correspondence continues upward, with $\Sigma_n$ in the \Levy{} hierarchy corresponding to $\Sigma_n$ in the arithmetical hierarchy with this expanded signature.
 In the sequel, we will speak of the $\Delta_0$-diagram or $\Sigma_n$-diagram, referring to the \Levy{} hierarchy, but the reader who prefers the other approach may freely translate over the statements.\footnote{As further evidence for the naturalness of this expansion of the language, we note that it has arisen in other contexts.
 Venturi and Viale \cite{Venture-Viale:submitted} studied model companions for set theory.
 For their work they also found it helpful to expand the signature from the spartan $\{\in\}$ to include symbols for each $\Delta_0$ relation.}